Where are the most Instagrammable places in Potsdam?

 After exploring Ruinenberg, you can hop on the bus and venture over to the next hidden gem in Potsdam: Marquardt.
 Marquardt is one of those small Brandenburg villages that only locals know about, and therefore, has retained a certain traditional charm.

-Marquardt first appearing in local records as a 9th century fishermen’s village on the banks of the Schlanitzsee.
+Marquardt first appearing in local records as a 9th-century fishermen’s village on the banks of the Schlanitzsee (featured in this blog post’s header).
 The village itself is very walkable, with a kilometre-long trail along the Sacrow-Paretzer Canal, an expansive park dotted with lily pad ponds, and an ivy-clad castle.

 The regional train RB21 will take you right back to Potsdam Hauptbahnhof once an hour, with rush-hour services going as far as Friedrichstraße in Berlin.